spotizerr-dev/spotizerr/README.md

 ### Basic Operations
 1. **Search**:
    - Enter query in search bar
-   - Select result type (Track/Album/Playlist)
+   - Select result type (Track/Album/Playlist/Artist)
    - Click search button or press Enter

 2. **Download**:
    - Click download button on any result
+      - For artists, you can select a specific subset of albums you want to download
    - Monitor progress in queue sidebar

 3. **Direct URLs**:
    - Paste Spotify URLs directly into search
-   - Supports tracks, albums, and playlists
+   - Supports tracks, albums, playlists and artists (this will download the whole discogrpahy, you've been warned)

 ### Advanced Features
 - **Fallback System**: